shrop/os-app-configs/shrop-macbookair.md

 * Use black graphs and icons in menubar
 * Set combined the following order of items
  * Menubar Items: CPU
- * Dropdown Items: CPU, Memory, Disk Usage, Activity, Network and Sensors
+ * Dropdown Items: CPU, Memory, Disk Usage, Activity, Network, Battery and Sensors
 * Set the red date icon and show time as hh:mmAM/PM

 Mail